TrampolineRTOS/trampoline/trunk/viper2/readme.txt

 Starting Viper2 :

-* Viper2 works with pygame (Viper2 doesn't check a pygame installation yet).
+* Viper2 can work with pygame or only with the consol.
+You don't have to to install pygame if you don't need it, but some examples need it because of the user interaction (App-GBF, App-Robot*).

+* Make your own application in config.py with Ecus... (or use one of the examples changing a config-*.py name in config.py).
+For more informations, see Viper2 documentation (not available yet).

+* Select your display in config.py (THIS LINE HAS TO BE IN THE FILE) :
-Install pygame with the python version required.
+  - pygame -> "dispatch_display = Display(pygame = True)" (Install pygame with the python version required at http://www.pygame.org/ and http://www.python.org/)

-* Make your application with config.py (with Ecus...)
+  - consol -> "dispatch_display = Display(pygame = False)"

-* Launch Viper2 by "python viper2.py -g -c" (Viper2 check AUTOMATICLY the python version, modify the include/library path of python in the makefile and make the libraries for Trampoline and Viper2 with "make all")
+* Compile Viper2 and Trampoline by "python viper2.py -g -c" (Viper2 check AUTOMATICLY the python version, modify the include/library path of python in the makefile and make the libraries for Trampoline and Viper2 with "make all")

+* Launch Viper2 by "python viper2.py"

 * Clean Viper2 (before a commit for example) by "python viper2.py -m"